youshido-php/GraphQL/README.md

     }
 }
 ```
-Now, we're going to create a `ContentBlockUnion` that will represent a `UnionType`:
+Now let's combine the `Banner` type and the `Post` type to create a `ContentBlockUnion` that will extend an `AbstractUnionType`.
+Each `UnionType` needs to define a list of types it unites by implementing the `getTypes` method and the `resolveType` method to resolve object that will be returned for each instance of the `Union`.
 ```php
 <?php
 /**